 40. Article 4 of the Basic Law provides that the HKSAR shall safeguard the rights and freedoms of residents of the HKSAR and of other persons in the Region in accordance with law.
-The Basic Law guarantees a wide range of freedoms and rights, including:
+Chapter III of the Basic Law guarantees a wide range of freedoms and rights, including: